cchimbooo/geNumber/README.md

 ## How to use:

-Import the package, and use ge.Numeric as a type in your models.
+Import the package, and use ge.Number as a type in your models.
 This allows it to read: strings (numbers), integers, floats and booleans (cast to 0-1)